hpaluch-pil/bazel-cross-example/README.md

 bazel build --config=aarch64 '//:hello'
 ```

-It should build aarch64 binary - you can verity it with command:
+It should build aarch64 binary - you can verify it with command:
 ```bash
 $ readelf -h bazel-bin/hello | fgrep Machine: